Thanks for visiting my website. Here’s where I tell you a little about what I do, and why.

 POETRY

-Music and poetry flow in and out of each other for me, but I have had the good fortune to have a couple of pamphlets of poems published in the past few years; A Tale to Tell, by Glasshead Press in 2017 and When the Waters Rise by Calder Valley Poets in 2019.
+Music and poetry flow in and out of each other for me, but I have had the good fortune to have my first full collection of poems called Iron Harvest published in January 2025, by Cyberwit.
+It brings together selected poems from my two previous pamphlets; A Tale to Tell, released by Glasshead Press in 2017 and When the Waters Rise released by Calder Valley Poets in 2019.

 And for many years I have run a monthly poetry performance evening at Doncaster Brewery and Tap.
 Well Spoken is held at on the second Thursday of each month; come along and say hello!